Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 Oil prices also pushed ahead -- sending regional energy firms soaring -- after rallying on hopes that a resolution to the trade war would boost demand for the commodity.
 Brent climbed almost two percent and WTI almost four percent Tuesday.

-Investors were also cheered by news OPEC had decided on a date for its next meeting with hopes the group and its other key producers led by Russia will extend output curbs beyond this month to soak up excess supplies.
+Investors were also cheered by news OPEC has decided on a date for its next meeting, with hopes the group and its other key producers led by Russia will extend output curbs beyond this month to soak up excess supplies.

 "Saudi Arabia is already cutting output ahead of the meeting...
 The de facto OPEC leader is also preparing to push for better compliance among producers such as Iraq and Nigeria," ANZ Bank said in a note.